๐Ÿ”’

 UK Net Zero by 2050 target (Gov.uk)

-ESG reporting — pressure from investors
+ESG reporting โ€” investor pressure

-Remote / hybrid working reduces commuting emissions
+Remote work reduces commuting emissions

-Green procurement policies in public sector
+Green procurement in public sector

 Carbon footprint reporting expectations

-What: The UK National Living Wage increased to £12.21 per hour in April 2025, representing a 6.7% rise from the previous year (Gov.uk, 2025).
+What: The UK National Living Wage increased to ยฃ12.21 per hour in April 2025, a 6.7% rise (Gov.uk, 2025).

-So what: For businesses in the retail and service sectors, which are heavily reliant on large numbers of entry-level staff, this directly increases the payroll budget.
-Research by the CIPD (2024) estimates the average cost of replacing a single employee is between £3,000 and £5,000 when recruitment, onboarding, and lost productivity are factored in.
-With high staff turnover, this creates a compounding financial burden — the business is paying more per hour while simultaneously spending thousands replacing those who leave.
+So what: For businesses reliant on entry-level staff, this directly increases the payroll budget.
+The CIPD (2024) estimates replacing a single employee costs ยฃ3,000โ€“ยฃ5,000.
+With high turnover, this creates a compounding financial burden.

 Now what: This creates a strong financial case for investing in retention.
-If the business can reduce turnover by implementing a structured employee development programme, the long-term savings will outweigh the upfront investment — which my proposed solution demonstrates clearly in the Cost Benefit Analysis.
+If the business can reduce turnover through a structured development programme, long-term savings will outweigh the upfront investment โ€” as my CBA demonstrates.

-Legal point — specific legislation
+Legal โ€” specific legislation

-Now what: My proposed solution has been designed with equal access in mind.
-The employee development programme will be offered to all staff across all departments, ensuring compliance with the Equality Act and supporting the organisation's commitment to diversity and inclusion.
+Now what: My proposed solution has been designed with equal access in mind โ€” offered to all staff on flexible schedules, ensuring full Equality Act compliance.

-WEAK — scores 0–1 marks
+WEAK โ€” scores 0 marks

-Why it fails: vague, no data, no source, no So What, no Now What, not linked to solution
+Vague, no data, no source, no So What, no Now What, not linked to solution

-STRONG — scores full marks
+STRONG โ€” scores full marks

-"A 2024 Deloitte survey found 77% of Gen Z workers would consider leaving a job that doesn't offer flexible working arrangements.
-This means the business risks losing a significant proportion of its younger workforce if it does not adapt its people management approach — making a flexible working policy a key element of my proposed retention strategy."
+"A 2024 Deloitte survey found 77% of Gen Z workers would consider leaving a job without flexible working โ€” meaning the business risks losing a significant proportion of its younger workforce, making a flexible working policy a key element of my retention strategy."

-Why it works: specific stat, named source, So What, Now What, links to solution
+Specific stat, named source, So What, Now What, links to solution

 Analysis tool

-SWOT — deep dive
+SWOT โ€” deep dive

 How to build a SWOT that connects to your PESTLE and flows logically to your final solution.